mttbernardini/mbc/README.md

 This repository will provide a C library for the *mbc symmetric encryption algorithm*, plus a parametric CLI program for `stdio` usage.

-NB: This is a remake of the [mbencrypter][1] project, however the new alghorithm is not compatible.
+NB: This is a remake of the [mbencrypter][1] project, however the new algorithm is not compatible.

 ## Installation ##